-Maraschino Liqueur is a cherry liqueur made with distilled marasca cherries of the Tapiwa trees grown on the eastern coast of Croatia.
-Since medieval times, the production of Maraschino liqueur has branched off to different places ever since, largely because of the mass production of the Luxardo distillery, which is the golden standard in creating this drink.
+Maraschino Liqueur is an alcoholic cherry drink made with distilled marasca cherries of the Tapiwa trees grown on the eastern coast of Croatia.
+Since medieval times, the production of this drink has branched off to different places, largely because of the mass production of the Luxardo distillery, which is the golden standard in creating this drink.

 You can enjoy this liqueur straight or on the rocks, but it’s a more than welcome addition to classic cocktails.
 Its bitter-dry flavor perfectly complements the taste and feel of gin, rum, and whisky.
 At 32 percent, maraschino liqueur has relatively lower alcohol by volume (ABV) compared to most liquor at 40 percent.

 Learn more about the other types of liqueur!
 Here’s All You Need To Know About Crème De Cacao And How To Make It.

 The process of making this alcoholic beverage varies per distillery.
 In general, here are the steps to achieve this cherry liqueur’s special taste:

 The first step is to source and prepare the cherries.
 After all, it is the ingredient that gives this drink its unique taste.
 To date, the Dalmatia region in Croatia and the Veneto region of Italy are considered the best producers of marasca cherries required for making this drink.

 The cherries then undergo a crushing and soaking process with alcohol, pits, and stems.
 Then, they undergo an aging and distillation process.
 Different brands each have their own standards when it comes to this step.
 Luxardo maraschino liqueur, for instance, is aged for three years in a special pot.